-The relevant piece of legislation is Law No. 3959/2011 on the Protection of Free Competition , as amended (the Competition Law).
+The relevant piece of legislation is Law No. 3959/2011 on the Protection of Free Competition, as amended (the Competition Law).
 The substantial amendments introduced by Law No. 4886/2022 (the New Law) became effective on 24 January 2022 (with the exception of the new article 1A, which is not related to merger control and became effective on 1 July 2022).
 In addition to modernising the substantive and procedural provisions of the Competition Law, the New Law transposed the ECN+ Directive into the Greek legal order.

 The Competition Law is enforced by a 10-member Competition Commission (the Commission), an independent authority with administrative and economic autonomy.
-Its administrative and economic affairs are monitored by the Minister of Development and Investments, and are subject to parliamentary control.
+Its administrative and economic affairs are monitored by the Minister of Development, and are subject to parliamentary control.
 It has a five-year term of office.
-Under the previous regime, the Commission had eight members, of which there were four rapporteurs.
-Now that the New Law is in effect, there are six rapporteurs.
+It consists of the President, the Vice-President, six rapporteurs, two regular members and two substitute members.

 The Directorate General of Competition is headed by a general director appointed by the Commission for a four-year term of office.
-It has approximately 100 members.
+It has approximately 80 members.